isaacnmm/pestpolicy-hugo2XX/content/posts/is-composite-decking-worth-it/index.md

 Specifically, the composite deck will cost you between $5.00 - $7.00 for each 8-inch board.
 Thus, for your average 20 * 20 composite deck, you'll need about $5,600.
 In comparison, to build a similar 20 * 20 deck using pine lumber (using pressure-treated), you'll require roughly 3,000.
 Notably, you can recover the price with routine maintenance in 2 to 3 years.
-## Benefits of Installing�a Composite Deck
+## Benefits of Installinga Composite Deck
 ### 1. Longer-Lasting Beauty
 Many of the available composite decks will come with long warranties since they also have great and longer-lasting beauty - and it'll also withstand your heavy traffic.
 Therefore, as a homeowner or a DIY enthusiast, you'll have great peace of mind since you're assured that the composite deck will